 History & Nature

 Where can you find a castle, petroglyphs, and 50 miles of trails?
 Phoenix, Arizona.
-South Mountain is rich with environmental and cultural history.
+South Mountain is rich in environmental and cultural history.
 Mystery Castle was built in the 1930s by Boyce Gulley for his daughter.
-It’s not open for tours (since she still lives there), but its gorgeous architecture makes it a special attraction.
+It’s now open for tours May thru October, and its gorgeous architecture makes it a special attraction.

 Featuring amazing views of the city and natural desert from the trail, South Mountain has become a retreat for outdoor enthusiasts.